 Now, we will need α to calculate the EMA.
-In this time we will determine α using the following formula,
+At this time we will determine α using the following formula,

 ➤ Insert the following formula to determine EMA for the fourth period,

-The formula will give the EMA for the first period where we have used this period’s 3MA as previous periods EMA.
+The formula will give the EMA for the first period where we have used this period’s 3MA as the previous period’s EMA.

 ➤ Type the following formula in cell F9,